 How will I be assessed and given feedback?

 Where will it take me?

 Progression routes include further study or employment in the relevant field.
 This qualification will give you a minimum of 120 credits which you can use to apply to related Degree programmes.
 Previous SERC Graduates have successfully applied to Degrees in Nursing, Midwifery, Social Work, Occupational Therapy, Psychology, Youth work and Speech and Language Therapy.

-In 2016/2017, over 85% of HNC students received their 1st choice University offer with the majority progressing to Queen's and Ulster University to study Nursing and Social Work.
+In 2017/2018, over 90% of HNC students received a University offer with the majority progressing to their 1st choice degree at Queen's and Ulster Universities to study Nursing and Social Work.
 The course can lead directly into a career in Health and Social Care, for example previous students have sought employment as auxiliary nurses, community care assistants, and residential support workers.

 How will it make me more employable?